David-Lor/python-qqddm/README.md

 Versions 0.y.z are expected to be unstable, and the library API may change on Minor (y) releases.

+- 0.1.1
+  - Update to the new "overseas" API, which can be used from outside China
+  - Fix how images are downloaded using threads
 - 0.0.3
   - Add new custom exception `ParamInvalidQQDDMApiResponseException`
   - Refactor mapping of API response codes with custom exceptions, now done programatically, defining the corresponding response code on each exception class